jGleitz/isso-clientlib/DEVELOPMENT.md

 ### Testing

+Tests are very important to this project.
+It’s intended to be a library users can rely on.
 The library is tested using both *unit* and *integration* tests.
 The integration test uses a real isso instance to make sure the library is always compatible to the latest isso.

 #### Prerequisite